This article provides step-by-step instructions on how to use Facebook Wi-Fi for Guest Authorization with UniFi.

 Table of Contents

-UniFi introduced the Facebook Authentication method for Guest Wi-Fi beginning in UniFi Network Controller version 5.6.12.
-This feature gives businesses the option to have users authenticate via Facebook to get Wi-Fi access.
+The Facebook Authentication gives businesses the option to have users authenticate via Facebook to get Wi-Fi access.
 Facebook authorization provides a straight-forward path for customers to get on the Wi-Fi, as well as gaining the benefit to market the business via social media.

 Much of how Facebook Wi-Fi works is based on Facebook's requirements which will differ from standard UniFi networks.
 In order to use Facebook Wi-Fi with UniFi, the following requirements must be met: